webji/pyops/docs/tutorial/get_os_information.md

 In [29]: type(dist_release_value)
 Out[29]: <type 'str'>
 ```
-- Digest with split
-Another one is split the string into a list the get the target index.
+- Another one is split the string into a list the get the target index.

 ``` bash
 In [30]: (dist_release_type, dist_release_value) = dist_release_line.split()